king’s train of artillery

 Mx Maximum range measured in paces.

-An additional range of non-standard Ordnance, cannon which differ in length and weight to those normally excepted for their calibre.
-Except for the Cannon series with a calibre decreasing in one inch increments from fourteen to nine inches and the Base cannon all are available either reinforced or reduced.
+An additional range of non-standard Ordnance, cannon which differ in length and weight to those normally acccepted for their calibre.
+Except for the Cannon series with a calibre decreasing in one inch increments from fourteen to nine inches and the Base cannon, all are available either ‘reinforced’ or ‘reduced’.

 Non-standard Ordnance.